samarjit/DatasourceForm/README.md

 ##Javascript Datasource##
 Javascript datasource is used to supply data to various data driven components.

 Datasource is composed of two parts.
-* Data Reader - used to convert any form of input data (CSV, JSON, ARRAY) to array, json.
+* Data Reader - used to convert any form of input data (CSV, JSON, ARRAY) to javascript array optionally capture some extra met data alsso.
-* Datasource Pager, filter, sorter, save , update.
+* Datasource - Supports Pager, filter, sorter, save , update operations are supported on javascript array provided or read by Data Reader.
+This can also handle remote as well as local data using separate fetch url, update url, delete url.
-* Observable data so it can be linked with any widget that can read datasource events
+* Observable data - This is totally unrelated to datasource functionality of datasource, but this works well in conjunction with existing components that use datasource so it can be updated on datasource refresh events.

 ###Additional Components###
 There is a component where dynamic forms can be created only on the basis of model.
 Other data driven component which can accept datasource are autocomplete, grids, combobox.
-The datasource is complete the still unreleased version of jquery-ui grid.
+This datasource is basically jquery dataview which is the still unreleased version of jquery-ui grid.
+Only DataReader is is integrted to create a standalone component with rich features that can be used completely by json configuration without writing any javascritp code.

 ##Data Reader##
 This returns simple array or object based on configuration.